feathersjs/docs/guides/basics/starting.md

 ## What's next?

 In this chapter we created our first Feathers application and a service that allows to create new messages, store them in-memory and return all messages.
-We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages, show all existing messages and update in real-time.
+We then hosted that service as a REST and real-time API server and used Feathers in the browser to connect to that server and create a website that can send new messages, show all existing messages and update with new messages in real-time.

-Even though we are using Feathers from scratch, it was not a lot of code for what we were getting but it any larger application usually needs things like authentication, database connection setup and a better structure in separate files.
-In the [next chapter we will look at the Feathers CLI]() which can generate all of that for us automatically.
+Even though we are using just NodeJS and Feathers from scratch without any additional tools, it was not a lot of code for what we are getting.
+In the [next chapter](./generator.md) we will look at the Feathers CLI which can create a similar Feathers application with a recommended file structure and things like authentication and database connections set up for us automatically.